Paper Crafts for Thanksgiving!

 paper crafts for Thanksgiving

 I LOVE making holiday crafts for Thanksgiving and other holidays with our kids.
 So much so that I still collect different colored paper, ribbon, stamps, and other craft supplies throughout the year.
-(Ask my husband, who doesn’t understand why I still do this and why we are storing all this… stuff.)
+Finally, our grandchildren are old enough to join in!

 Over the years, we’ve often checked out craft books from the library and have found some great ones there.
-But I’ve purchased my favorites from (affiliate link) Amazon and used bookstores to ensure I can access them when I want them. 🙂
+But I’ve purchased my favorites from (affiliate link) Amazon and used bookstores to make sure I have them when I need them.

 No matter how old your children are, making crafts for Thanksgiving is a good time to:

-• talk about the holiday’s origin and why it’s important.
-You can even consider this time as school (history and social studies).
+• talk about Thanksgiving’s origin and why it’s important.
+You can even consider this time as school (history).

 • count down the days until Thanksgiving as we prepare various projects (calendar review and math).